How to use Zaltrap Vial

 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using ziv-aflibercept.
 Ziv-aflibercept may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Ask about reliable forms of birth control while using this medication and for 1 month after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 1 month after stopping treatment.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for 1 month after the last dose.
+Consult your doctor before breastfeeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.